ciardullo-apps/clientbiz-java/README.md

 A simple time-based client billing app for service professionals built using Java 8, Spring 5, Thymeleaf, MyBatis, Jackson, and SL4J.
-Tests writting in Spock and Groovy.
+Tests written in Spock and Groovy.

 ### Data model